dbfl2026/db-work-samples/Systems/Relocation-Roadmaps-Showcase/README.md

 ## What This Project Shows

-This project demonstrates practical AI operations work across content systems, prompt design, quality control, structured review, and production workflows.
+This project shows practical AI operations work across content production, prompt design, quality control, structured review, and workflow documentation.

 It includes examples of: